hyperledger-labs/splice/cluster/README.md

 This tenant is used by components of the `canton-network` Pulumi stack to deploy:
 * four supervalidator nodes `SV1-4` along with their wallet, directory and SV UIs
 * a Splitwell instance backed by its own validator
-* a standalone validator `Validator1` along with wallet, directory and splitwell UIs
+* a standalone validator `Validator1` along with wallet, CNS and splitwell UIs

 (In the table below i goes from 1 to 4)